The Story of

 September 1, 1953

 Upon his father’s death, Bill Stephens inherited his family’s land in the valley, and he lived a long and satisfying life overseeing the daily operations of the farm his father created.
-Across his life, Bill Stephens watched the area change as Nashville grew and new families made their homes in the peace and serenity of the countryside, just as his family did many years before.
+Across his life, Bill Stephens witnessed Nashville’s growth and the arrival of new families seeking solace in the peaceful countryside, just as his family had done many generations before.

 Bill Began Building Stephens Valley Team